Pepper Chicken Stir Fry is so easy to make and you only have to dirty one pan! Dinner is ready in under 30 minutes.

 - Combine chicken, ginger and garlic and set aside while you chop veggies.

 - Heat 1 Tbsp oil in pan and cook chicken until done.
 Remove from pan.

 - Add remaining 1 Tbsp oil and stir fry veggies until crisp tender.

 - Combine broth, cornstarch, plum sauce, Worcestershire sauce and soy sauce.

-- Cook over medium heat until thickened and bubbly.
+- Pour into pan and cook over medium heat until thickened and bubbly.

-- Add chicken and vegetables to sauce and cook until heated through.
+- Add chicken and vegetables back into pan with sauce and cook until coated and heated through.

-- Serve over rice and top with chow mein noodles.
+- Serve over rice and top with sesame seeds, chow mein noodles, cashews, peanuts or almonds.